List of Twin Star Exorcists characters: Basara

-The youngest and eleventh of the eleven Basara.
+He is the youngest and eleventh of the eleven Basara.
 He is also responsible for the death of Benio's parents.
-However, he tends to let his opponents choose the death of their preference and always gives them ten seconds to decide.
-He seeks entertainment by fighting humans without caring about which side (Human or Impurity) will be destroyed and loves humans because they are weak yet strive to grow stronger.
-Despite knowing of Benio's hatred towards him, he usually appears to help her, hoping to fight her once she becomes a worthy opponent.
-Kamui seems on good terms with Chinu.
-Throughout the series, Kamui's interest in Benio grows until he comes to care for her unconditionally without realizing it.
-When Kaguya severely wounded him, Kamui questioned if he should die for his crimes but Benio encouraged him not to throw his life away.
-He awakened his ultimate white form (Unchain) to protect Benio from Kaguya.
-He waits the day to willingly fight the Twin Stars and is implied to have stopped killing humans due to Benio's influence.
+However, he allows his opponents to choose their preferred manner of death and gives them ten seconds to decide.
+He seeks entertainment by fighting humans, without regard for which side (human or Impurity) is destroyed, and admires humans for being weak yet striving to grow stronger.
+Despite knowing of Benio's hatred toward him, he often appears to help her, hoping to fight her once she becomes a worthy opponent.
+Kamui appears to be on good terms with Chinu.
+Throughout the series, Kamui's interest in Benio grows until he comes to care for her unconditionally, without fully realizing it.
+When Kaguya severely wounds him, Kamui questions whether he should die for his crimes, but Benio encourages him not to sacrifice his life unnecessarily.
+He awakens his ultimate white form (Unchain) to protect Benio from Kaguya.
+He waits for the day to fight the Twin Stars and is implied to have ended his killing of humans due to Benio's influence.